Are large language models superhuman chemists?: Results and Discussion

 \subsection{Model evaluation}

 \paragraph{Benchmark suite design} Because the text used in scientific settings differs from typical natural language, many models have been developed that deal with such text in a particular way.
-For instance, the Galactica model\autocite{taylor2022galactica} uses special tokenization or encoding procedures for molecules and equations.
+For instance, the Galactica model\autocite{taylor2022galactica} uses special encoding procedures for molecules and equations.
 Current benchmarking suites, however, do not account for such special treatment of scientific information.
-To address this, \chembench encodes the semantic meaning of various parts of the question or answer.
+To address this, \chembench encodes the semantic meaning of various parts (e.g., chemicals, units, equations) of the question or answer.
 For instance, molecules represented in \gls{smiles} are enclosed in \texttt{[START\_SMILES][\textbackslash END\_SMILES]} tags.
 This allows the model to treat the \gls{smiles} string differently from other text. \chembench can seamlessly handle such special treatment in an easily extensible way because the questions are stored in an annotated format.

-Since many widely utilized systems only provide access to text completions (and not the raw model outputs), \chembench is designed to operate on text completions.
+Since many widely utilized \gls{llm} systems only provide access to text completions (and not the raw model outputs), \chembench is designed to operate on text completions.
 This is also important given the growing number of tool-augmented systems that are deemed essential for building chemical copilot systems.
-Such systems can augment the capabilities of \glspl{llm} through the use of external tools such as search \glspl{api} or code executors.\autocite{schick2024toolformer, karpas2022mrkl, yao2022react} In those cases, the \gls{llm} that returns the probabilities for various tokens (that are often used for model evaluations\autocite{Fourrier_Habib_Launay_Wolf}) is only a part of the whole system, and it is not clear how to interpret the probabilities in the context of the whole system.
+Such systems can augment the capabilities of \glspl{llm} through the use of external tools such as search \glspl{api} or code executors.\autocite{schick2024toolformer, karpas2022mrkl, yao2022react} In those cases, the \gls{llm} that returns the probabilities for various tokens, i.e., text fragments, is only a part of the whole system, and it is not clear how to interpret the probabilities in the context of the whole system.
 The text completions, however, are the system's final outputs, which would also be used in a real-world application.
-Hence, we use them for our evaluations.
+Hence, we use them for our evaluations.\autocite{xiong2023llms}